KipCrossing/geotiff/README.md

 #### Read the data

 To read the data, use the `.read()` method.
-This will return a [zarr](https://zarr.readthedocs.io/en/stable/api/core.html) array as often geotiff file cannot fit into memory.
+This will return a [zarr](https://zarr.readthedocs.io/en/stable/api/core.html) array as often geotiff files cannot fit into memory.

 ```python
 zarr_array = geo_tiff.read()